-The goal of this project is to create an inventory of diesel engines, their use, and their emissions incurred during unconventional well development.
-The first objective is to analyze the benefits of operating these or similar engines on dual fuel or dedicated natural gas to determine regulated and non-regulated emissions and fuel cost reductions.
+The project goal is to create an inventory of diesel engines, their use, and their emissions during unconventional well development.
+The first project objective is to analyze the benefits of operating these or similar engines on dual fuel or dedicated natural gas to determine regulated and non-regulated emissions and fuel cost reductions.
 The next objective is to determine the effects of operating these or similar engines and fugitive methane emissions based on the operation of current technologies using a variety of natural gas compositions.
 The final objective will be to examine new catalyst formulations that can be used in conjunction with these developing technologies to minimize these new sources of fugitive methane emissions associated with unconventional well development.

 West Virginia University (WVU), Center for Alternative Fuels, Engines and Emissions (CAFEE), Morgantown, WV 26571

-Production of unconventional gas wells incurs a significant cost in diesel fuel used to power the extraction equipment.
+Production of unconventional gas wells demands a significant cost in diesel fuel used to power extraction equipment.
 The industry is moving toward substituting domestic natural gas for diesel fuel in order to reduce operating costs.
 Ideally, local wellhead gas would be utilized, but this solution is undermined by engine control and emissions problems in the near term.
-Additionally, pending and future greenhouse gas emission regulations, which include methane emissions, have the potential to slow this change.
+In addition, pending and future greenhouse gas emission regulations, which include methane emissions, have the potential to slow this change.